BRUSSELS (Reuters) - Donald Trump promised Britain on Tuesday a “very, very substantial” post-Brexit trade deal with the United States.

 The Europeans wanted financial services to be incorporated into TTIP, while the United States said that discussions on that sector should only proceed “in parallel” and not be part of any agreement.

-Import tariffs are typically low for products traveling between pre-Brexit Britain and the United States.
-A key U.S. demand though would be reduction or removal of import duties for cars — currently 10% for those entering Britain versus the 2.5% rate the United States charges.
+Import tariffs are typically low for products travelling between pre-Brexit Britain and the United States.
+A key U.S. demand though would be reduction or removal of import duties for cars -- currently 10% for those entering Britain versus the 2.5% rate the United States charges.
 Washington has also expressed a wish to include clothing and textiles.
 This is the limited area that Brussels wants to discuss with Washington to ease trade tensions.

-Britain ran a trade surplus for goods with the United States in the period 2014-2016, according to EU statistics office Eurostat, but that switched to a slight deficit in 2017 and 2018, which might improve its bargaining position toward a U.S. administration determined to cut its trade deficit.
+Britain ran a trade surplus for goods with the United States in the period 2014-2016, according to EU statistics office Eurostat, but that switched to a slight deficit in 2017 and 2018, which might improve its bargaining position towards a U.S. administration determined to cut its trade deficit.
 In services though, Britain has a large surplus.

 The U.S. Treasury’s negotiating objectives for a U.S.-UK deal include this line: “Provide a mechanism to ensure transparency and take appropriate action if the UK negotiates a free trade agreement with a non-market country”.
 That means securing a U.S. trade deal could cramp Britain’s ability to seal a free trade agreement with China, the world’s second-largest economy and which London is keen to court.